Will the Leader of the House please give us the forthcoming business?

 Yesterday, the World Trade Organisation agreed that the UK will be able to join the agreement on Government procurement as an independent party from 1 January 2021.
 Will the Leader of the House please reassure the residents of Ashfield that this will benefit businesses, including small businesses, across every part of my constituency—from manufacturing and professional business services, to advertising and construction?

 My hon.
 Friend is quite right to stand up for businesses in Ashfield.
 The whole country will benefit from joining the WTO agreement on Government procurement as an independent party.
 At last, we are taking back control.
 From 1 January, British businesses in diverse sectors, including small businesses, from every part of the UK will be able to bid for procurement opportunities around the world, worth over £1.3 trillion.
 That is not a misprint or an error.
-I did not mean billion or million—£1.3 trillion a year.
+I did not mean billion or million; it is £1.3 trillion a year.
 That is good news, and I am grateful for my hon.
 Friend’s support.

 We mark Challenge Poverty Week this week, but Save the Children reports today that more than one third of families on universal credit and child tax credit have had to turn to charities for food or children’s clothes over the past two months alone, and their debts now average £1,700.
 Can we have a debate on how to repair the damage that the Government have done to our social security safety net before winter makes things even worse for children and families?

 I am sorry to say that I reject the whole premise of the question.
 This Government have a proud record on tackling poverty.
 We saw the biggest ever cash increase in the national living wage this year, worth an extra £930 for over 2 million people.
 There are more than 1.2 million fewer workless households since 2010—a record low—and 200,000 fewer people in absolute poverty than in 2010.
-We have put an additional £1.7 billion into universal credit and implemented a total working age welfare spend of £95 billion of taxpayers’ money.
-We have taken unprecedented steps during this crisis to help vulnerable people, especially children, by providing £380 million of free school meals, £16 million to food charities to get food to those who are struggling and 4.5 million food boxes to vulnerable people who were shielding.
+We have put an additional £1.7 billion into universal credit and implemented a total working- age welfare spend of £95 billion of taxpayers’ money.
+We have taken unprecedented steps during this crisis to help vulnerable people, especially children, by providing £380 million of free school meals, £16 million for food charities to get food to those who are struggling, and 4.5 million food boxes for vulnerable people who were shielding.
 That is a proud record of an excellent Government.

 Has my right hon.
 Friend seen early-day motion 972 about tackling child food insecurity, which is backed by Marcus Rashford, a former Sports Minister, and a former Prisons Minister?